Lumi-supercomputer/LUMI-training-materials/docs/ai-20250204/E09_ExtremeScale.md

     -   You can add `-w <target_node>` to the srun call that runs `rocm-smi` to get the GPU utilization for the individual nodes.

+4. About the hands-on exercise for 09 Extreme scale AI work, after running the code on 2 nodes, how can monitor the GPU utilization?

+    -   You can add -w <target_node> to the srun call that runs rocm-smi to get the GPU utilization for the individual nodes.